udezueoluomachi/nosql-json-db/README.md

     It is only useful when you want to select items that match a certain value.
 It has two properties namely _columns_ and _equals_ whose values are arrays.

-    The arrays must be equal in length.
+    The two arrays must be equal in length.

     Members of the two arrays whose indexes matches are used as the comparision pairs.